Costo Spedizione in Italia €4,99 - Gratuita con ordini oltre € 55,00 · ✈️ Fast Shipping Worldwide 🌍

 How to prepare the perfect Cacao Cup?

-Once chopped finely, the paste is easy to dissolve in hot water or vegetable "milk", and you can whisk it by hand into a frothy drink or use a blender.
-You can add from 20 g to 25 g of cacao.
+Once chopped finely, the paste is easy to dissolve in hot water or plant-based beverage, and you can whisk it by hand into a frothy drink or use a blender.
+You can add from 20 g to 30 g of cacao.

 When chopping the cacao, you will see the white spots of cacao butter, which naturally make up around half of the bean’s paste, and create the creamy rich texture of the drink.